michaelwestphal/github-notifications/README.md

-# github-notifications
+# GitHub Notifications

-MacOS notifications from GitHub
+MacOS notifications from GitHub via your terminal with the assistance of the [GitHub CLI](https://cli.github.com/).

+### Acknowledgements
+Please check out the excellent [blog post](https://medium.com/doctolib/https-medium-com-darren-berg-customized-github-notifications-458f684a486e) and [repository](https://github.com/darrenberg/github-notifications) by @darrenberg for which this work originated.

 ## Installation

 1. Clone this repo
-1. Install dependencies `brew install jq terminal-notifier gh`
+1. Install dependencies `brew install jq terminal-notifier gh` via [Homebrew](https://brew.sh/)
 1. Setup the [GitHub CLI](https://cli.github.com/manual/).
 1. Call the script with the number of minutes between notifications, e.g. `./notify.sh 10` for 10 minute intervals
 1. Click on the notification to open your GitHub notifications page